rafael-grisotto-movile/jetbrain-arrow-to-hjkl/readme.md

 ## HJKL shortcuts plugin

-This is a plugin which enforces `altgr-hjkl`in jetbrain ides,
+This is a plugin which enforces `alt-hjkl`in jetbrain ides, vim-mode